yuki-kimoto/gitprep/README.md

     git --version

-## A. Installation when you run GitPrep as embdded web server
+## A. Run GitPrep by embdded web server

-GitPrep has its own web server, so you can start using the application very easily.
+GitPrep has its own web server.
+You can start GitPrep easily.
-In this way, performance is much better than CGI.

 ### Create gitprep user